AlonsoVallejo/ESP32_IoT_GreenHouse/frontend/readme.md

 4. **Deployment Workflow**:
    - Always test the end-to-end setup after updating the `apiUrl` in the frontend and redeploying to Firebase Hosting.

-5. **Temporary solution**:
+5. **Temporary Solution**:
-   - Using ngrok is a temporary fix until firebase function are deployed.
-It is necessary a paid account.
+   - Using ngrok is a temporary fix until Firebase Functions are deployed.
+A paid Firebase plan is required for this.

+---

 ## Features Recap

 - **Real-Time Dashboard**: Provides up-to-date sensor and actuator information.
+- **Default Settings Management**: Automatically displays default settings if no user-defined settings exist.
+- **Settings Update Integration**: Reflects updated settings fetched from the backend every 15 seconds.
 - **Cross-Origin Compatibility**: Designed to work seamlessly with Firebase Hosting and ngrok.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

+---